When Did Dating Become a Job Interview?

 Me – I was actually inactive at that time in my life.

-By this point, I have clearly crushed his dreams of me being his perfect woman.
+By this point, I have clearly crushed his dreams of me being

 WE – You were inactive?